Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

 ##Table of Contents

-* 1. How to submit an Islandora Webform
+* 1. How to submit data an Islandora Webform
+* 2. How to update a previously submitted webform
-* 2. How to uploading a file
+* 3. How to uploading a file using a webform

 ***

-**1. How to submit an Islandora Webform**
+**1. How to submit data in an Islandora Webform**

-* When a visitor to the Islandora site views an object whose properties match the properties set by a webform, she will see a link to on the object view page that will launch that webform, but only if the visitor's Drupal user role permits access to the webform.
+* When a visitor to the Islandora repository, she will see a link to on the object view page that will launch that webform, if certain conditions are fulfilled:
+  * 1. if the object she is viewing has properties that match the properties set by a webform.
+  * 2. if the visitor's Drupal user role permits access to the webform.
+  * 3. in come case, she must be logged in.
 * The person who set up the webform may have set it up so only authenticated users will have access to it.

 ***

 ![webform_12.png](/how_to_documentation/images/webform_12.png)

-* Figure 1: Object view page showing a link to the Islandora webform below the object frame.
+* Figure 1: Object view page showing a link to the Islandora webform at the bottom of the window.

 ***